 Things to remember

-- It’s okay to feel awkward or unsure when you’re talking with your child about sex.
+- It is normal to feel awkward or unsure when talking with your child about sex.

 - Young people need accurate information about sex to negotiate sexual relationships safely and responsibly.